Skip to main content

 @trace(type=TraceType.AGENT)

-def call(self, input: AgentInput) -> AgentResponse:
+def my_agent(input_data: AgentInput) -> AgentResponse:

-query = input.last_user_message_str()
+query = input_data.last_user_message_str()

-response = self.generate(docs, query)
+response = generate_response(docs, query)

 return AgentResponse(content=response, retrieval_context=str(docs))